devonfw/accelerated-solution-design/references/JumpTheQueue/specification/readme.md

 # Specification

-In specification you will find low-level documentation about the Jump The Queue application like:
+This folder contains the low-level documentation of the Jump The Queue application.

+The documents uploaded to this folder describe technical artifacts such as:
-  - Use cases including actors and Business Components.
+  - Use cases, actors and Business Components.
   - Data model including Model Components.
-  - Dialogues including the different screens.
+  - Dialogues and screens.
   - External interfaces.